20% off £30

 You can make your own dry shampoo and use natural ingredients to match it up to your natural colour, too!

 Pro tip: Instead of spraying it on your roots and brushing it out straight away, leave it for a few minutes and then gently massage it in without brushing it away.

 One of the beauties of fine hair is that it doesn’t usually end up in a giant mess if you let it dry naturally.

 On the contrary, it normally dries straight and smooth, but ultimately quite flat.
 That’s where blow-drying comes in to save the day – just make sure you’re doing it right.

 Pro tip: We recommend putting down the round brush and ‘rough drying’ your hair using your hands and tipping your hair forward for the majority of your blow dry.
 Then use a brush for the last few seconds to smooth the ends and soften the style.

 No matter what you do to some styles (hello straight partings!) they will end up emphasising how fine your hair is.
-Here are some pointers:
+So to avoid making your hair look flatter, here are some pointers:

 Got 5 minutes spare to add some volume to your hair?
 A spot of backcombing could be just the ticket if you’ve woken up with flat, lifeless hair.
 Here’s a quick guide on how to backcomb like a boss: